 A charter petition must include a reasonably comprehensive description of "the means by which the school will achieve a racial and ethnic balance among its pupils that is reflective of the general population residing within the territorial jurisdiction of the school district to which the charter petition is submitted..."
 (Ed.
 Code, § 47605, subd. (b)(5)(G).)
-First and foremost, Petitioner fails to detail the racial and ethnic makeup of the students in the District.
-Without a clear understanding of the District's racial and ethnic makeup, it is uncertain whether the Charter

-School will be able to strive for, obtain, and ultimately maintain a racial and ethnic balance that is reflective of the community in which it proposes to locate.
+First and foremost, Petitioners fail to include the racial and ethnic demographics of the District.
+Without a clear understanding of the District's racial and ethnic makeup, it is uncertain whether the Charter School will be able to strive for, obtain, and ultimately maintain a racial and ethnic balance that is reflective of the community in which it proposes to locate.